- Brief detailsHeight167PlaysRight-HandedCareer$14,303,928YTD$776,007Place of birthKsar Hellar, TunisiaResidenceKsar Hellar, Tunisia

 Currently coached by Issam Jellali; fitness trainer is Karim Kammoun Mother's name is Samira; father's name is Ridha; has two brothers (Hatem and Marwen) and one sister (Yasmine) Started playing tennis at age 3; mother loved playing tennis and would take her with her to tennis club Favorite shots are forehand and volleys , likes slice and drop shots; likes all surfaces Speaks Arabic, English and French; learning Russian because husband is half-Russian Best tennis memory is winning Roland Garros juniors in 2011 (had operation on left wrist in November 2010 and missed five months, and was only her third or fourth event back) Favorite tournament is Roland Garros Player most admired is Andy Roddick for his serve and humor Supports Real Madrid and Juventus.

-Career HighlightsSINGLES Winner (5): 2023 - Ningbo, Charleston; 2022 - Madrid, Berlin; 2021 - Birmingham.
-Finalist (8): 2023 - Wimbledon; 2022 - Charleston, Rome, Wimbledon, US Open; 2021 - Charleston 250, Chicago 500; 2018 - Moscow.
-DOUBLES Finalist (1): 2021 - Birmingham (w/Perez).
-ADDITIONAL Tunisian Fed Cup Team, 2011-13, 2016-19; Tunisian Olympic Team, 2012, 2016.
+Career HighlightsSINGLES Winner (5): 2023 - Ningbo, Charleston 2022 - Madrid, Berlin 2021 - Birmingham Finalist (8): 2023 - Wimbledon 2022 - Charleston, Rome, Wimbledon, US Open 2021 - Charleston 250, Chicago 500 2018 - Moscow DOUBLES Finalist (1): 2021 - Birmingham (w/Perez)

-Career in Review2024 season highlights included five quarterfinals at Roland Garros, Madrid, Berlin, Abu Dhabi and Nottingham.
+2024 season highlights included five quarterfinals at Roland Garros, Madrid, Berlin, Abu Dhabi and Nottingham.
 Ended season after Toronto in August through shoulder injury

 Reached third Grand Slam final and second Wimbledon final in 2023 (l.
 Vondrousova).
-Also qualified for WTA Finals for second consecutive year to close out the season.
+Also qualified for WTA Finals for second consecutive year to close out the season

 In 2022, created history by becoming first African and Arab woman in Open Era to reach a Grand Slam final, finishing R-Up at first Wimbledon (l.
 Rybakina) and then US Open (l.
 Swiatek)